Canon 250D vs T1i

 It is notable that the 250D has a microphone port, which is missing on the T1i.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the T1i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 250D and T1i can be found, respectively, in the Canon 250D Manual (free pdf) or the online Canon T1i Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 250D or the Canon T1i – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.